SmugTheKiler/profile/README.md

 ⏱ I've been working on programing since the end of summer of 2020.⏱

+✨ Worked with Javascript, Node.js, HTML, CSS, Some typescript. ✨ ✨ Really social, and spend quite a big amount of time on games (Valorant) ✨ ✨ Comfortable with calls. ✨
+✨ Can make very clean code, and will always do a lot of research in attempt to make the code faster and better. ✨

+:)

 Currently working on:
+- [Cipher6](https://ellabot.xyz/pages/testing.html) - This is a cipher website for Codebusters from science olympiad to practice their decryption skills.

+Last project:

-- [${Ella}🤖](https://discord.com/oauth2/authorize?client_id=743292394237329440&scope=bot&permissions=8) - The project I've been working on since the very begining of my career.
+- [${Ella}🤖](https://discord.com/oauth2/authorize?client_id=743292394237329440&scope=bot&permissions=8) - The project I've worked on since the very begining of my career.

 Wanna contact me?
-- Send a message to me on the [Discord Server](https://discord.gg/E35Mq64an9)
+- Just message me on discord!
+SmugTheKiler#8890

 👀 Profile Infromation 👀